cjddmut/Google-Analytics-For-Unity3D/README.md

 **string applicationVersion** - The version of your application, format can be anything you want.

 **string clientId** - The identification of the installed application.
 NOTE!
 This is not the user id (that isn't supported yet)!
 This is the id of specific installed application.
 On installation you could generate a GUID and pass that here every time.
-If no value is specific then a GUID is generated resulting in effectively a play session id.
+If no value is specified then a GUID is generated resulting in effectively a play session id.
 This value is ignored for web player which uses a session id.

 ```csharp
 bool UniversalAnalytics.initialized